How to avoid debt problems –

 - Your phone breaking (mobile phone insurance) 📱

 - Your car getting stolen (car insurance) 🚗

 - A house fire damaging your building (buildings home insurance) 🔥

 - Flooding damaging your belongings at home (contents home insurance) 🚿

-- Losing your job/income (income protection) 💼
+- Losing your income because you’ve become ill/disabled (income protection) 💼

 - You or your partner passing away (life insurance) 🥀